-Homer entered a ominous cavaedium, accented by a standing stone inlayed with gold and framed by a pattern of wooden carvings.
+Homer entered a cramped and narrow colonnade, dominated by divans lining the perimeter framed by a pattern of three hares.
 Homer wandered, lost in thought.

-Homer entered a high kiva, accented by a large fresco of a garden with two paths dividing which was lined with a repeated pattern of a dizzying spiral pattern.
+Homer entered a luxurious cryptoporticus, containing an alcove.
 Homer walked away from that place, not knowing that it was indeed the wrong way.

-Homer entered a twilit cavaedium, containing a standing stone inlayed with gold and.
+Homer entered a archaic still room, accented by a curved staircase framed by a pattern of pearl inlay.
 Homer opened a door, not feeling quite sure where it lead, passing a reflection in a mirror.

-Homer entered a marble tepidarium, containing a sipapu.
+Homer entered a Churrigueresque liwan, containing a lararium.
 Homer felt a bit dizzy at the confusion of doors.

-Homer entered a rococo triclinium, , within which was found a pair of komaninu.
+Homer entered a ominous tetrasoon, decorated with a quatrefoil inscribed in the ground framed by a pattern of wooden carvings.
 Homer felt sure that this must be the way out.

-Homer entered a looming hedge maze, that had a fireplace.
+Homer entered a twilit almonry, dominated by an empty cartouche which was lined with a repeated pattern of imbrication.
 Homer chose an exit at random and walked that way, not knowing that it was indeed the wrong way.

-Homer entered a brick-walled picture gallery, watched over by a parquet floor.
+Homer entered a luxurious portico, tastefully offset by a parquet floor which was lined with a repeated pattern of arabseque.
 Homer discovered that one of the doors lead somewhere else, passing a reflection in a mirror.
+At the darkest hour Homer found the exit.